In the beginning - a UFO over Ohio

 She told me the Air Force operator switched her to an extension almost immediately when she said she wanted to report a UFO.
 She then then talked to someone (she doesn't remember who) who asked her multiple questions.

 She said it sounded like he was reading form a prepared script.
 The questions were straight and to the point.
 She said she felt like whoever she was talking to wasn't interested in the story but just the technical data, time, direction, speed, physical effects, etc. She tried to expound but the questioner just went on to the next item.
-After several attempts then gave up and stuck to just the details.
+After several attempts she gave up and stuck to just the details.
 She said it was much like filing a police report.

 My mother recalled that each question seemed to branch to another set of questions clearly designed to filter out genuine sightings from those of UFO kooks who wished to or thought they had seen something.
 "Did it have blinking lights?
 Was there engine noise?
 Were there any other flying aircraft in the area?
 Were you close to any airport or air force base?
 Did you feel heat?
 Was there any physical effects on you, others with you or to the area?"